viernetere/AIML331_A1/README.md

 * Run the jupyter notebook

 ## Development Notes
-* I used generative AI (ChatGPT and Copilot) to implement some code in this assignment such as mathematical calculations and functions
+* I used generative AI (ChatGPT and Copilot) to implement some code in this assignment such as functions and computer vision problems